micklemacklemore/WebGPU-Deferred-Renderer/README.md

 Surprisingly, it was found that the optimal workgroup size (for 24x24x24 clusters) appears to be around 2x2x2, with time per frame dropping to around 38 ms. Beyond this size we see performance plateau and barely change.
 It doesn't appear that using larger workgroup sizes beyond 2x2x2 offers any substantial benefits.

 The ratio of workgroup size to cluster size may be important here, and it may be beneficial to test workgroup sizes over different cluster configurations.
-Further research into how WebGPU handles occupancy for compute shaders might be insightful.
+Further research into how WebGPU handles occupancy for compute shaders might be insightful (although this is likely to be dependant on the DirectX 12 / Metal / Vulkan backend).

 <div align="center">
   <br>